Empress Jingū: Korean Invasion

 In 1883, a memorial stele for the tomb of King Gwanggaeto (374 – 413) of Goguryeo was discovered and hence named the Gwanggaeto Stele.
+The stele contained insight into the Silla–Goguryeo and Paekche–Kaya–Wa War, a major battle that took place in Korea and the first international conflict Japan participated in.
 An issue arose though, when the inscriptions describing events during the king's reign were found to be in bad condition with portions illegible.
 At the center of the disagreement is the "sinmyo passage" of year 391 as it can be interpreted in multiple ways.
 Korean scholars maintain that it states the Goguryeo subjugated Baekje and Silla, while Japanese scholars have traditionally interpreted that Wa had at one time subjugated Baekje and Silla.
 The stele soon caught the interest of the Imperial Japanese Army General Staff Office, who obtained a rubbed copy from its member Kageaki Sakō in 1884.
 They particularly became intrigued over the passage describing the king's military campaigns for the sinmyo in 391 AD.
 Additional research was done by some officers in the Japanese army and navy, and the rubbed copy was later published in 1889.
 The interpretation was made by Japanese scholars at the time that the "Wa" had occupied and controlled the Korean Peninsula.
 The legends of Empress Jingū's conquest of Korea could have then been used by Imperial Japan as reasoning for their annexation of Korea in 1910 as "restoring" unity between the two countries.
-As it was, Imperialists had already used this historical claim to justify expansion into the Korean Peninsula.
+As it was, imperialists had already used this historical claim to justify expansion into the Korean Peninsula.

 The main issue with an invasion scenario is a lack of evidence of Jingū's rule in Korea, or the existence of Jingū as an actual historical figure.
 This suggests that the accounts given are either fictional or an inaccurate/misleading account of events that occurred.
 According to the book "From Paekchae Korea to the Origin of Yamato Japan", the Japanese had misinterpreted the Gwanggaeto Stele.
 The Stele was a tribute to a Korean king, but because of a lack of correct punctuation, the writing can be translated in 4 different ways.
 This same Stele can also be interpreted as saying Korea crossed the strait and forced Japan into subjugation, depending on where the sentence is punctuated.
 An investigation done by the Chinese Academy of Social Sciences in 2006 suggested that the inscription could also be interpreted as "Silla and Baekje were dependent states of Yamato Japan."

 The imperialist reasoning for occupation eventually led to an emotional repulsion from Jingu after World War II had ended as she had symbolized Japan's nationalistic foreign policy.
 Historian Chizuko Allen notes that while these feelings are understandable, they are not academically justifiable.
 The overall popularity of the Jingū theory has been declining since the 1970s due to concerns raised about available evidence.